jkawamoto/psi/dockerfile/README.md

 $ docker build -t jkawamoto/node-red node-red
 ```

-For Raspberry Pi, use `rpi-node-red/Dockerfile` to create a basic Node-RED for Raspberry Pi and `rpi-node-red/Dockerfile.ctm` to create a customized Node-Red.
+For Raspberry Pi, use `rpi-node-red/Dockerfile` to create a customized Node-Red.

 ```
-$ docker build -t jkawamoto/rpi-node-red rpi-node-red
-$ docker build -t jkawamoto/rpi-node-red2 -f rpi-node-red/Dockerfile.ctm rpi-node-red
+$ docker build -t jkawamoto/rpi-node-red2 pi-node-red
 ```

-The image jkawamoto/rpi/node-red is a basic Node-RED image for Raspberry Pi.
-It is also available in DockerHub.
-So, you can just pull it by `docker pull jkawamoto/rpi-node-red` and skip the first line.
+The image `jkawamoto/rpi-node-red` is a basic Node-RED image for Raspberry Pi and it is available in [DockerHub](https://hub.docker.com/r/jkawamoto/rpi-node-red/).

 Run